eaclark/gpattern/README.md

 ## Download

-Two JARs are required to use Gpattern - *gpattern.jar* and *jpattern.jar*.  *gpattern.jar* is available at this repository, while *jpattern.jar* is at [github.com/Unidata/jpattern] (https://github.com/Unidata/jpattern).
+Only one JAR is required to use Gpattern - *gpattern.jar* - it contains the necessary *jpattern.jar* file.  *gpattern.jar* is available at [this repository] (https://github.com/eaclark/gpattern).
+The [source for Gpattern and some tests](https://github.com/eaclark/gpattern) are there as well.

-Note that the <code>jpattern-x.x.jar</code> file is an archive that contains many files besides the required *jpattern.jar* file.
-It must be downloaded and unzipped to get the *jpattern.jar* file.
+If you want to play around with JPattern directly, then you can get it from [Dennis Heimbigner's software page] (http://www.unidata.ucar.edu/staff/dmh/software.html).
+Dennis maintains the [source for JPattern at github](https://github.com/Unidata/jpattern).

 ## Integration into Groovy